Need to talk? Call 1800 882 436.

 Caesarean section

-Abdominal muscle separation (DRAM)
+Abdominal muscle separation

 Breast discomfort

-If you choose to formula feed or need to stop breastfeeding abruptly, you may find that your breasts become full and feel uncomfortable.
+If you choose to formula feed or need to stop breastfeeding suddenly, you may find that your breasts become full and feel uncomfortable.
 The best thing to do is to wear a supportive bra and only express what you need to for comfort.
 Your milk supply will gradually decrease.
 Using cold packs and taking paracetamol can also help to relieve pain.

 Breasts leaking

-Many women leak breast milk as the breasts become fuller.
-This is particularly common if your baby is overdue for a feed.
-You may choose to wear absorbent breast pads in your bra.
-You may also find that your breast leak during sex.
-If this makes you or your partner feel uncomfortable you can try feeding your baby or expressing to decrease the amount of milk in your breasts.
-Wearing a supportive bra and breast pads is also an option.
+You may also notice that your breasts leak during sex.
+If this makes you or your partner feel uncomfortable you can try feeding your baby or expressing before having sex to decrease the amount of milk in your breasts.

 Urinary discomfort and leakage